-The market price of our common shares has fluctuated substantially in the past, including subsequent to our June 27, 2013 announcement concerning our Phase 2b ASSURE clinical trial, and could fluctuate substantially in the future.
-During the twelve months preceding January 31, 2019, the closing market price of our common shares ranged from CAD\$1.12 to CAD\$3.90 per share.
+The market price of our common shares has fluctuated substantially in the past, and could fluctuate substantially in the future.
+During the twelve months preceding July 31, 2019, the closing market price of our common shares ranged from CAD\$2.63 to CAD\$4.79 per share.
 In addition, the trading prices of life science and biotechnology company stocks in general have experienced extreme price fluctuations in recent years.
 The valuations of many life science companies without consistent product revenues and earnings are high based on conventional valuation standards, such as price-to-revenue ratios.
 These trading prices and valuations may not be sustained.
 Any negative change in the public's perception of the prospects of life science or biotechnology companies could depress our stock price regardless of our results of operations.
 In addition our stock may fluctuate based on a variety of factors, including actual or anticipated regulatory approvals or disapprovals of our products or competing products, actual or anticipated results and timing of our clinical trials, changes in the expected or actual timing of our development programs, changes in our operating results, conditions or trends in the life science and biotechnology industries, announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments, additions or departures of key personnel, sales and distributions of our common shares by us or our shareholders, changes in general conditions in the economy or other developments affecting us, our clients, or our competitors, some of which may be unrelated to our performance.